panphp/pan/README.md

 ---

-**Pan is a lightweight and privacy-focused PHP analytics library**.
+**Pan is a lightweight and privacy-focused PHP product analytics library**.
 It’s designed as a very simple package that you can install via `composer require` and start tracking your pages or components with **a simple `data-pan` attribute**.

 At the time of writing, Pan tracks only the following events: impressions, hovers, and clicks.
 It does not collect any personal information, such as IP addresses, user agents, or any data that could be used to identify a user.